RhombusSystems/rhombus-api-examples-javascript/VideoStitcher/README.md

-# Rhombus Extended AI Module
+# Rhombus Video Stitcher

 ## What is this
-Rhombus Extended AI Module is a NodeJS server application written in Typescript that identifies objects in Rhombus Systems cameras using the Tensorflow COCO model.
+Rhombus Video Stitcher is a NodeJS server application written in Typescript that attempts to automatically stitch together different video clips to follow someone around seemlessly.
 This is an example of how to use the [Rhombus API](https://apidocs.rhombussystems.com/reference).
 This is NOT a production ready example, it is for demonstrational purposes only

 The code demos how to send API requests to Rhombus using API token authentication and how to download VODs from Rhombus.

 ## Installation